Muscle tremors in Dogs

 If muscle tremors have been developing over time, notes of when, how strong, duration, and possible triggers, along with a video of the dog during a bout of muscle tremors, help guide diagnosis of the potential cause.

-Possible Causes
+Possible causes

 Many medical conditions can cause muscle tremors, depending on which muscle is affected and the health and age of the affected dog.
-Associated Conditions include:

 Note: While seizures are not muscle tremors, some types of seizure activity can look like muscle tremors.
 Specifically, an occurrence of myoclonus - a type of seizure of short duration, without loss of consciousness - appears similar to muscle tremors.

-Risk Factors
+Risk factors

 The exact prevalence of muscle tremors in dogs is unknown.
-A dog who suddenly develops muscle tremors needs EMERGENCY care, as sudden onset of muscle tremors may indicate serious blood sugar or calcium deficiencies.
+A dog who suddenly develops persistent, involuntary muscle tremors needs EMERGENCY care, as sudden onset of muscle tremors may indicate serious blood sugar or calcium deficiencies.
 Sudden muscle tremors are also a sign of poisoning, especially if accompanied by diarrhea and/or vomiting.

 Mild tremors rarely indicate serious disease or medical conditions.
 Violent or debilitating tremors usually indicate neuromuscular disease that require vet care.
+Most dogs twitch intermittently during sleep, which appears similar to mild tremors and is not a cause of medical concern.

-Testing and Diagnosis
+Testing and diagnosis

 The diagnostic approach for a dog with muscle tremors varies depending on the severity of the tremors.
 Typical tests, when warranted, include: